DIY Travel Guide Series: 14 Days & 13 Nights in South Korea

-As a budget traveler, we always bring one suitcase full of cup noodles, crackers, 3-in-1 coffee and other easy to eat goodies.
-This saves us a lot of money due to all the walking that we have to do everyday, you will definitely be tempted to eat a lot.
+As budget travelers, we always bring one suitcase full of cup noodles, crackers, 3-in-1 coffee, and other easy-to-eat goodies.
+This saves us a lot of money due to all the walking that we have to do every day, you will definitely be tempted to eat a lot.
 At the end of our trip, the empty suitcase can now be used for all the souvenirs that we bought.

 It is also important to always bring bottles of water around and refill them for free at restaurants or your hotel’s pantry area.
 We always start the day with a backpack full of bottled water and snacks.
 Sometimes we even get extra food from the breakfast buffet for taking away.

-When in Jeju Island, I would certainly suggest to rent a car.
+When on Jeju Island, I would certainly suggest renting a car.
 You will need to have an International Driver’s License because you will drive the car yourself so be sure to secure one before going to Jeju Island.
 All cars are equipped with GPS navigation and locating a place will require just the phone number of the venue to be keyed into the GPS so it is handy to get the contact numbers of the places you want to visit.
-Buses are scarce and by schedule.
+Buses are scarce and my schedule.